Prajwal-k-tech/Sol-hack-for-earth/sol-ai-demo/demo-script.md

 **[Visual Cue]**: Display market growth chart

 ### Solution Introduction (1.5 minutes)
-**[Presenter 1]**: "Meet Sol-AI Planner - the world's first PRESCRIPTIVE solar O&M platform.
+**[Presenter 1]**: "Meet sol - the world's first PRESCRIPTIVE solar O&M platform.
 We don't just find problems, we solve them intelligently.

 Our platform has three core innovations:
 1. **Predictive Soiling Forecasting** - Using weather data and LSTM neural networks, we predict when panels will get dirty BEFORE it happens